PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/modify-grid-in-module.md

 ## Fill the column data and configure the filter

-Each grid is defined by a Definition and a Query Builder.
+Each grid is defined by a Definition and a Grid Query Builder.

-The Query Builder(s) have two responsibilities:
+The Grid Query Builder have the responsibility of providing two query builders: the `Search query builder` and the `Count query builder`.

-* retrieve data from the database to fill the columns;
+With these query builders, the Grid Query Builder is able to retrieve and filter data from the database to fill the columns of the Grid using the filters criterion.

-* search the date from the database using the filters criterion;
+Thanks to the Count query builder, the pagination system works out of the box so you don't need to implement your own.

 Using a hook, we can alter both of them to - for exemple - retrieve new information and fill a new column.